hansanhha/java-atelier/gradle/concepts/plugins/java library.md

 Application Binary Interface, ABI is that any types used within it need to be available on the compile classpath of the consuming application

+So that, ABI types of a library need to be on the compile and runtime classpaths of any consumer

 **ABI types include:**
 - return types
 - public method parameters